 Clearances:

 As part of the application process, you will be required to complete questions regarding citizenship, disciplinary actions, or criminal convictions.
-Answering yes to the questions regarding disciplinary actions and/or criminal convictions require additional documentation to be submitted to the Board for review.
+Answering yes to the questions regarding disciplinary actions and/or criminal convictions will require additional documentation to be submitted to the Board for review.

 Exams: